Kanye West agrees to buy social media app Parler - BusinessWorld Online

 In an interview with Reuters Monday, Parlement Technologies Chief Executive Officer George Farmer said the deal talks with Ye began recently, after Paris Fashion Week.

-Mr. Ye then moved to Twitter, posting on Oct.
-8 for the first time in two years; Twitter soon locked his account.

-The Parler deal came together quickly, Mr. Farmer said, and Parlement was “presented with an opportunity.”
+The Parler deal came together quickly, CEO Mr. Farmer said, and Parlement was “presented with an opportunity.”

 “The motivating factor with him was the discussion about Instagram blocking him.”
 Mr. Farmer declined to comment on whether the deal includes a break-up fee if either party terminates it.

-Mr. Ye in September terminated his partnership with apparel retailer Gap Inc., while German sporting goods maker Adidas on Oct.
+Ye in September terminated his partnership with apparel retailer Gap, Inc., while German sporting goods maker Adidas on Oct.
 6 said it is reviewing its business partnership with the rapper.

-Mr. Farmer said Monday he is not concerned about Parler’s advertising prospects under Mr. Ye.
+Mr. Farmer said Monday he is not concerned about Parler’s advertising prospects under Ye.

 “In a world where conservative opinions are considered to be controversial we have to make sure we have the right to freely express ourselves,” he said in a statement.